lavanyalaguduva/MarketPriceHandler/README.md

 # Market Price Handler Test Automation
+##Test Strategy
+###Goal
+To make sure the web/mobile application displays the new bid and ask price of an instrument as and when the new prices are fed to the backend service.

+###Types of testing to be performed
+- Unit Testing
+- Integration Testing
+- UI Component Testing
+- End-2-End Testing
+- Performance Testing
+- Load Testing
+- Accessibility Testing

 ## Integration Test Scenarios
 1. Check whether the service processes all the prices that are fed